 The avian eye fluke, Philophthalmus gralli is a zoonotic trematode which invades the conjunctival and orbital tissues of the eye of domestic and wild birds.
 On rare occasions P. gralli can also infect humans.

 P. gralli causes conjunctivitis and keratitis (inflammation of the cornea).
 In severe cases, corneal ulcers, perforation and blindness may also occur.
 There has been an increase in reports of avian philophthalmiasis in captive and wild birds, especially ostriches, tinamus major birds, and greater Rheas.
-The most frequent clinical signs observed in infested birds include conjunctivitis, epiphora (excessive lacrymation), pruritus (itching), blepharitis, ocular discharge, blepharospasm (involuntary eye closure), subconjunctival hemorrhage, and swelling of the eyelids.
+The most frequent clinical signs observed in infested birds include conjunctivitis, epiphora, pruritus (itching), blepharitis, ocular discharge, blepharospasm (involuntary eye closure), subconjunctival hemorrhage, and swelling of the eyelids.

 How the Avian Eye Fluke is Transmitted to Chickens